diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Both approaches require reconfiguring Flume and running the receiver on a node on a configured port (not your existing Spark or Flume ports).
 To use either of them, we have to include the Maven artifact spark-streaming-flume_2.10 in our project.

 * Push-based receiver
 The push-based approach can be set up quickly but `does not use transactions` to receive data.
 In this approach, the receiver acts as an Avro sink, and we need to configure Flume to send the data to the Avro sink (Example 10-34).
-The provided Flume Utils object sets up the receiver to be started on a specific worker’s hostname and port (Examples 10-35 and 10-36).
+The provided **FlumeUtils** object sets up the receiver to be started on a specific worker’s hostname and port (Examples 10-35 and 10-36).
 These must match those in our Flume configuration.
 **Example 10-34.
 Flume configuration for Avro sink**
 ```properties
 a1.sinks = avroSink